 - Recognize the importance of strong advocacy and a unified voice.

 F5 Rainbows and Riots: Pride Month at Your Library – Elisabeth Hegerat

 This session will begin with a very brief primer on terminology and etiquette for working with the LGBTQ+ community, context about Pride celebrations, and recent highlights from Alberta communities.
 Library-specific content will cover ideas for Pride month programs and community participation, and ways to ensure your library is welcoming to the LGBTQ+ community year-round through staff training, policies, facilities and programs.

-- Pride's significance and current state in Alberta and beyond.
+- Deifne Pride's significance and current state in Alberta and beyond.

-- Etiquette and suggestions for working with the LGBTQ+ community.
+- Gather etiquette and suggestions for working with the LGBTQ+ community.

-- Suggestions and resources for programming and staff support.
+- Explore resources for programming and staff support.